-Certain trade marks to be associated so as to be assignable and transmissible as a whole only.
-25. (1) Trade marks that are registered as, or that are deemed by virtue of this Law to be, associated trade marks shall be assignable and transmissible only as a whole and not separately, but they shall for all other purposes be deemed to have been registered as separate trade marks.
+Certain trade marks to be associated so as to be assignable and transmissible as a whole only

-(2) Where a trade mark that is registered, or is the subject of an application for registration, in respect of any goods is identical with another trade mark that is registered, or is the subject of an application for registration, in the name of the same proprietor in respect of the same goods or description of goods, or so nearly resembles it as to be likely to deceive or cause confusion if used by a person other than the proprietor, the Registrar may at any time require that the trade marks shall be entered on the register as associated trade marks.
+- 25.-(1) Trade marks that are registered as, or that are deemed by virtue of this Law to be, associated trade marks shall be assignable and transmissible only as a whole and not separately, but they shall for all other purposes be deemed to have been registered as separate trade marks. - (2) (a) Where a trade mark that is registered, or is the subject to an application for registration, in respect of any goods is identical with another trade mark that is registered, or is the subject of an application for registration, in the name of the same proprietor in respect of the same goods or description of goods or services which have close association with such goods, (a) or so nearly resembles it as to be likely to deceive or cause confusion if sued by a person other than the proprietor, the Registrar may at an time require that the trade marks shall be entered on the register as associated trade marks.